Hafiz Naeem ur Rehman: 2024 Sindh provincial elections

 Pakistan Peoples Party and Mutahidda Qaumi Movement candidates originally on 3rd or 4th position were declared winner as per Form 47 through alleged rigging.

 In April 2024, weeks after the provincial election, the ECP notified the victory of Naeem from PS-129 (Karachi Central-VIII).
 He secured the highest votes i.e. 26,296.

 Emir of Jamaat-e-Islami Pakistan

 In April 2024, Naeem was elected as the sixth Ameer of the Jamaat-i-Islami Pakistan (JIP) for a five-year term (2024-2029).

-Controversy
+Writings

-Hafiz Naeem ur Rehman remark about former PM founder chairman Imran Khan and Tehreek Tahafuz Ayin (TTAP) Pakistan Tehreek-e-Insaf (PTI) on Free Palestine slogan.
+Naeem writes regularly as a commentator through opinion columns and essays, in Urdu for Daily Jang and in English for The News International.